-Loan Type Borrowing £'m Average Inter rest Rates %
+Loan Type Borrowing £'m Average Interest Rates %

-2011/12 2012/13 2011/12 2012/13
+2012/13 2013/14 2012/13 2013/14

 Fixed 49.2 49.2 4.84 4.84

 Variable 0.0 0.0 0.0 0.0

 Total 49.2 49.2 4.84 4.84

-INVESTMENT ACTIVITY 2012/13
+INVESTMENT ACTIVITY 2013/14

 - 11. As far as possible, all surplus funds have been invested on a daily basis.
 The target was to achieve an average return on investments as close as possible to the 3 month London Inter Bank Offer Rate (LIBOR). - 12.
-Interest earned on investments up to the end of March is predicted to average 1.15%, approximately 44 basis points above the average return on 3 month LIBOR (0.71%) as at 31/01/13.
+Interest earned on investments up to the end of March is predicted to average 0.77%, approximately 26 basis points above the average return on 3 month LIBOR (0.51%) as at 28/02/14.
 This represents good performance given the continued depressed state of the money markets and the continued low Base Rate. - 13.
-In the 2012/13 report the outgoing Police Authority approved a revised list of counter parties with whom investments could be placed.
-This list has been updated during the year to take account of the effects of the national economic conditions, changes to the Code, and the significant amounts invested (at the 28th February 2013, the PCC had £176.5m invested with a range of maturity dates between one day and two and a half years). - 14.
-All of the PCC's current investments are with UK based entities: 53% Local Authorities, 40% British Banks, 7% Building Societies. - 15.
-Also since October 2008 the Police Authority had £5.4m of investments frozen in the Icelandic bank Landsbanki.
-The Icelandic Government has stated its intention to honour all its commitments as a result of their banks being placed into receivership.
-The rights to this investment have transferred to the PCC and to date approximately a third of the original investments have been recovered. - 16.
-Based on market information provided by Sector, the counter party list has been fully reviewed to reflect: current market conditions, credit ratings of sovereign nations, and the impact of Government support for the banking sector.
+In the 2013/14 report the Commissioner approved a revised list of counter parties with whom investments could be placed.
+This list has been updated during the year to take account of the effects of the national economic conditions and the significant amounts invested (at the 4th March 2014, the Commissioner had £200m invested with a range of maturity dates between one day and two and a half years). - 14.
+All of the Commissioner's investments are with UK based entities: 80% Local Authorities, 20% British Banks, 0% Building Societies. - 15.
+As previously stated, since October 2008 the Police Authority had £5.4m of investments frozen in the Icelandic bank Landsbanki; the rights to this investment transferred to the Commissioner. - 16.
+Having recovered approximately a third of the original investments over the last five years, the opportunity arose in January 2014 to sell, via auction, the outstanding balances.
+With support from the Local Government Association, and their legal representatives, the majority of Landsbanki public sector investors were able to recover a significant proportion of their original investment.
+This represents a good result when considered in the context of increasing on going legal costs, the continual uncertainty of future pay outs, and the returns on investment. - 17.
+Based on market information provided by Capita, the counter party list has been fully reviewed to reflect: current market conditions, credit ratings of sovereign nations, and the impact of Government support for the banking sector.
 As a consequence the limits, both financial and for duration, have been adjusted for some institutions.
-Specifically the group limits (£50m increasing to £60m) for the part government owned institutions (Lloyds TSB Bank, Bank of Scotland, National Westminster Bank, Royal Bank of Scotland) have been changed as it is considered that they are less risky than other UK institutions that are not directly supported by the government. - 17.
+Specifically the group limits (£60m) for the part government owned institutions (Lloyds TSB Bank, Bank of Scotland, National Westminster Bank, Royal Bank of Scotland) have been retained as it is considered that they are less risky than other UK institutions that are not directly supported by the government. - 18.
 If institutions now fall below the set criteria they have been removed from the list and added if they become eligible.
-A copy of the latest list, which will be kept under review by the PCC's CFO, in accordance with the TMP Statements, is attached at Appendix C. Details of the criteria are contained within the annual investment strategy in Appendix B. - 18.
-The day to day work of Treasury Management is carried out in the Finance
+A copy of the latest list, which will be kept under

-Department with oversight from the Director of Resources.
-The Treasury Management Strategy is therefore managed using appropriate delegations and periodic management reporting to the Director of Resources and the PCC's CFO.
+- review by the Commissioner's CFO, in accordance with the TMP Statements, is attached at Appendix C. Details of the criteria are contained within the annual investment strategy in Appendix B. - 19.
+The day to day work of Treasury Management is carried out in the Finance Department with oversight from the Director of Resources.
+The Treasury Management Strategy is therefore managed using appropriate delegations and periodic management reporting to the Director of Resources and the Commissioner's CFO.
 This will continue for the next financial year.

-TREASURY STRATEGY STATEMENT 2013/14
+TREASURY STRATEGY STATEMENT 2014/15